cecat/WeatherStation/src/ideaSpark/README.md

 tell you it's resetting the board and the LED should be blinking on/off at 1s intervals.

-It this is happening, well done we are ready to move on.
+It this is happening, well done we are ready to move on to install the weather station sketch (code).

-## Step 4: Import WeatherStation code in the Arduino IDE
+## Step 3

-### Download the code

 ### Install the necessary Arduino libraries